subsquid/docs/docs/glossary.md

 A declarative query language and an API specification developed by Facebook as an alternative to REST.
 See the official [GraphQL docs](https://graphql.org/) for more details.

-### Ink!
+### ink!

 An SDK (software development kit) and a smart-contract language for developing WASM-based smart contracts, maintained by Parity.
-The contracts developed with Ink! are compiled into a WASM blob compatible with the API exposed by the `Contracts` pallet.
+The contracts developed with ink! are compiled into a WASM blob compatible with the API exposed by the `Contracts` pallet.
 More details [here](https://paritytech.github.io/ink/)

 ### OpenReader